btheproductive/mattioli.OS/README.md

 This tool is **Opinionated**.
 It assumes:
 1.  **Friction is the enemy**.
 Tracking must be instant.
 2.  **Privacy is non-negotiable**.
-Your finances and habits are your business.
+Your habit data is your business.
 3.  **Aesthetics matter**.
 If an app looks bad, you won't use it.

 ---